genomicsclass/book/pages/standard_errors.md

 ## [1] -0.9992293
 ```

-This will be important to know because when we compute linear combinations of our estimates, we will need this information to correctly calculate the standard error of these linear combination.
+When we compute linear combinations of our estimates, we will need to know this information to correctly calculate the standard error of these linear combination.

 In the next section we will describe the variance-covariance matrix.
 The covariance of two random variables is defined as follows: